Piwimau/Advent-of-Code-2022/README.md

 ## Dependencies and usage

-If you want to try one of my solutions, follow these steps below:
+If you want to try out one of my solutions, simply follow these steps below:

-0. Make sure you have `.NET 8` or a later version installed on your machine.
+0. Make sure you have `.NET 9` or a later version installed on your machine.

 1. Clone the repository (or download the source code) to a directory of your choice.